Neev1108/Single-Cell-Pipeline/README.md

 The user can repeatedly adjust and view the results of the cluster until they are satisfied.
 To exit, simply give a blank input.

-## 8c Gene Expression
+## 5c Gene Expression

 This color codes the strength of gene expression for each cell in the data on the umap.
 Purple points indicate a cell with no expression while more green and yellow points indicate higher expression.
 Users can input which genes they want to view in the command arguments.
 If no arguments are passed, the program will display the first 2 genes' plot in adata as a sample.

 ---

-## 8ci Additional Visualization
+## 5ci Additional Visualization

 ```
 Enter the gene(s) you wish to visualize separated by commas (,).
 Enter "-list page_#" to view a list of genes or "-exit" to proceed with the program: Gm1992, Rp1
 ```

-Follow this is an opportunity for the user to view other genes now that the data has been processed.
+Following this is an opportunity for the user to view other genes now that the data has been processed.
 A prompt will appear allowing users to repeated view as many genes to their liking.
 Enter a list of genes separated commas to be view, then a new graph will appear showing those genes' expressing

 ```
 Enter the gene(s) you wish to visualize separated by commas (,).
 Enter "-list page_#" to view a list of genes or "-exit" to proceed with the program: -list 50